Provisional Patent Applications

 The U.S. Patent Office does not examine a provisional application and such an application cannot become a patent.
 An applicant must submit the non-provisional application within one year of submitting the provisional application in order to possibly receive the benefit of the provisional application's filing date.

-The Patent Office charges a modest fee for provisional patent applications (currently $220 for large entities and $110 for small entities).
+The Patent Office charges a modest fee for provisional patent applications (currently $280 for large entities, $140 for small entities and $70 for micro entities).

 An applicant does not have to file a provisional application before filing a non-provisional application.
 Many of our clients choose to do so, however, often because provisional filing provides an interim solution for intellectual property protection prior to obtaining funding.